Statutory Round-Up: New York Insurance Disclosure Rules

 The parties were not citizens of different States.
 The plaintiff roofing contractor was organized under the laws of Florida.
 It had a principal place of business in Florida.
 The roofing contractor was a Florida citizen for purposes of diversity jurisdiction.
 The defendant manufacturer was organized under Delaware law.
 It had a principal place of business in New Jersey.
 The manufacturer was a citizen of Delaware and New Jersey for purposes of diversity jurisdiction.
 The defendant distributor was organized under Delaware law and had a principal place of business in Texas.
 But the defendant distributor was a limited liability company.

 For purposes of diversity jurisdiction, “a limited liability company is a citizen of any state of which a member of the company is a citizen.”
 Rolling Greens MHP, L.P. v.
 Comcast SCH Holdings, L.L.C., 374 F.3d 1020, 1022 (11th Cir.
 2004).
 The appellate court determined that one member of the distributor company was a Florida citizen, like the plaintiff.
-Therefore, complete diversity of citizenship did not exist between the plaintiff and all defendants.
+Therefore, a complete diversity of citizenship did not exist between the plaintiff and all defendants.
 The non-diverse citizenship of one member, who was a Florida citizen, destroyed federal diversity jurisdiction.
 The district court never had jurisdiction over the case in the first place.
 Ultimately, the appellate court vacated the summary judgment order in favor of the defendants, remanded the case back to the district court, and instructed it to remand the entire case back to the Florida state court.

 Insurers defending lawsuits involving insurance coverage, liability, and bad faith are often hungry to litigate in federal court for several reasons.
 One compelling reason is neutrality.
 Out-of-state insurers want to avoid the danger of prejudice they may face litigating in local and state courts.
 Federal courts offer out-of-state insurers a neutral forum.
 Insurers prefer federal court for procedural reasons, too.
 The rules of procedure and evidence are strict.
 Federal courts also follow their own local rules.
 Moreover, the summary judgment standard in federal court requires a non-moving party to come forward with evidence.
 It is harder for a non-moving party to oppose summary judgment.
 A party cannot simply allege or claim a genuine issue of fact for trial to avoid an adverse summary judgment ruling.
 Mere allegations or denials in the pleadings will not defeat a summary judgment motion in federal court.
 Instead, the non-moving party must set forth specific facts showing that there is a genuine issue for trial.

 Many limited liability companies that own property in Florida are insured by commercial property insurance policies.
 The Thermoset decision is an important reminder for parties who want to litigate in federal court.
 Be cautious.
 Do your due diligence when the case involves a limited liability company.
-Verify citizenship of all members.
+Verify the citizenship of all members.
 You can find information on managing members and other members of a limited liability company by reviewing annual reports filed with the Secretary of State.
 Remember, it only takes one non-diverse member of a limited liability company to destroy federal diversity jurisdiction.
 If you do not catch the jurisdictional defect, the appellate court will likely correct the error later on its own volition.
 Jurisdiction always matters in federal court.